Four-vertex quivers supporting twisted graded Calabi-Yau algebras: Background

-A twisted graded Calabi-Yau algebra is connected ($A_0=\kk$) it and only if it is Artin-Schelter regular \cite[Lemma 1.2]{RRZ}.
-Hence, when $Q$ has only one vertex, the only types are $(3,I,3)$ and $(2,I,4)$ \cite{ASch}.
+A twisted graded Calabi--Yau algebra is connected ($A_0=\kk$) it and only if it is Artin--Schelter regular \cite[Lemma 1.2]{RRZ}.
+Hence, when $Q$ has just one vertex, the only types satisfying Hypothesis \ref{hyp.main} are $(3,I,3)$ and $(2,I,4)$ \cite{ASch}.
 The types in which $Q$ has two or three vertices are described in \cite{GR1}.
-The goal here is to describe types in which $Q$ has four vertices.
+Eventually we hope to classify all the types that satisfy Hypothesis \ref{hyp.main}.
+In this paper we will focus on the types in which $|Q_0|=4$ and $P$ corresponds to a four-cycle, a three-cycle, or two two-cycles.